Bankstown Airport: Post War

 RAAF CT4 trainers lined up on the tarmac at Bankstown awaiting the Pickles auction start.
 36 of these aircraft went under the hammer in Sydney in 1993 following the closure of the No 1 Flying Training School at Point Cook in Victoria.

 In 1970, the government put forth a proposal to expand the airport's operations, but this was vigorously opposed by the local community.

 In September 1982, a Socata TB10 Tobago light aircraft was stolen by 26-year-old student pilot Philip Henryk Wozniak, who committed suicide by intentionally crashing on the airport, also destroying a parked Douglas DC-3 and Piaggio P.166 in the process.
-In October the following year, Philip Wozniak's brother, Richard Wozniak, attempted to also commit suicide by stealing a plane from Bankstown Airport, but crashed while attempting to takeoff.
+In October the following year, Philip Wozniak's twin brother, Richard Wozniak, also attempted to commit suicide by stealing a plane from Bankstown Airport, but crashed while attempting to takeoff.
 He survived and was charged with several offences, pleading not guilty.

 Today, Bankstown Airport is Sydney's primary general aviation airport, and also serves charter and cargo flights for various companies and carriers.

 The airport's master plan was approved in March 2005 by the Minister for Transport and Regional Services.
 The plan governs the airport's operations until 2024–25.
 The current approved Airport Environment Strategy was published in 2014 and is valid until 2019.